Optimize Product Attribute Management and Maximize Your Sales Now

-On the other hand, safety tests or overall quality might prompt a customer to buy this or that brand.
-This is why your tangible and intangible product attributes have to be properly managed.
-After all, they are the criteria your customers use to make buying decision.
+Hence why you must properly optimize your tangible and intangible product attributes.
+After all, they are the criteria your customers use to make buying decisions.

 Determinant attributes vary by customer.
 Just because you know you offer something you think is valuable, you need to be able to translate that value to your customers.

 Vestigial and Extinct Features

 Sometimes, companies might need to phase out certain product attributes over time.
 Meaning, they might come to a point where discontinuing a product is better than keeping it on the market.
 Usually, this is due to vestigial and extinct features.